 Webjet's Diversity Policy is approved by the Board and responsibility for its oversight rests with the Board.
-Further details of the Company's approach to Diversity and Inclusion are set out in the Company's Corporate Social Responsibility (CSR) Statement.
+Further details of the Company's approach to Diversity and Inclusion are set out in the Company's Corporate Social Responsibility (CSR) Statement and in its Sustainability Report.